What is this contest about?

 The Golden Cobra Challenge is a friendly contest open to anyone interested in writing and playing freeform larp.
 See our FAQ and read more about the challenge.

-Golden Cobra Challenge 2022
+Golden Cobra Challenge 2023

 Wishing the best to all who may take part.
 Welcome to the Golden Cobra Circle of power and good luck with your game!

-What is a golden cobra?
+What is a Golden Cobra?

-In 2022, Golden Cobras will be awarded in seven categories (plus honorable mentions):
+In 2023, Golden Cobras will be awarded in seven categories (plus honorable mentions):

 What are the Competition Constraints?